 Despite of the fact that agriculture sustains the life of Indians being the major occupation, the food crops yielding high nutritional value are underutilized.
 There is a need to formulate value added recipes from locally available cheap agriculture crops using befitting processing techniques to diversify the use of food crops in India.
-In the present scenario, when food habits of the people are changing due to www.ijsr.net
+In the present scenario, when food habits of the people are changing due to urbanization and popularization of processed and ready-to-eat unhealthy food product, utilization of nutritive value food to formulating processed, ready-to-eat products, www.ijsr.net

-Volume 7 Issue 11, November 2018
+Volume 7 Issue 12, December 2018